-Help us support the anti-CSE organisations and save the lives of our children.
+Help us support the anti-Child Exploitation organisations and save the lives of our children.
 Their future is in your hands.

 We all know becoming victim to this abuse has devastating effects on our children, their lives and their family’s lives.
 Whether you are already managing the strategic or operational response within your area, whether providing the research and validated learning from past cases, developing provision or resources, everyone is aiming to improve the outcomes for young people and their families.

-The NWG Trustees oversee the work and ensure that initiatives respond to issues as they emerge from the networks’ direct contact with young people.
-The NWG Network plays a vital role – we are the linchpin that drives the development of policy and practice in the field and we can’t do this without the support of generous people like you – thank you.
+The NWG Exploitation Response Unit Trustees oversee the work and ensure that initiatives respond to issues as they emerge from the networks’ direct contact with young people.
+The NWG Exploitation Response Unit plays a vital role – we are the linchpin that drives the development of policy and practice in the field and we can’t do this without the support of generous people like you – thank you.

 It costs approximately £320,000 per annum to keep our service running.
 By making a donation today, you can fund our work to train and advise organisations that support so many victims of CSE.Donate Now

-Every year, on the 18 March, we host the National CSE Awareness Day.
-Take part and unite with millions of people against the vile acts of CSE.
+Every year, on the 18 March, we host the National CE Awareness Day.
+Take part and unite with millions of people against the vile acts of Child Exploitation.
 Take to your social media and show your personal pledge with the hashtag #HelpingHands.